-Inclusivity and Universality: We believe that Bu-Dash is a universal scheme because it can be employed for user authentication in various settings.
+Inclusivity and universality We believe that Bu-Dash is a universal scheme because it can be employed for user authentication in various settings.
 It can be utilized on smartphones and tablets, or it can be adjusted to work on even smaller screens (e.g., smartwatches).
-Our proposed method can be used on portable computers (utilizing the trackpad, or the mouse) and desktops.
-It is also universal because its building blocks are common shapes that can be recognized and used easily by any human.
-Therefore, there are no language, or other cultural (or even educational) burdens that could discourage people from using it.
+Our proposed method can be used on portable computers (utilizing the trackpad, or the

-Its dynamic 3x3 interface ensures that current mobile device users will not feel unfamiliar with the authentication process.
+Its dynamic 3×3 interface ensures that current mobile device users will not feel unfamiliar with the authentication process.
 Bu-Dash works similarly with the APU, requiring users to swipe their fingers on the mobile device screen in order to form the password.
 Compared to the APU, it has less restrictions (for example, a node can be visited as many times as needed) and its password space is more than 6 times larger.
-Our online survey indicated that the scheme is comprehensive and easy to perceive because, most of the respondents ("Survey" Group), despite being iOS users employing primarily biometrics for user authentication, did not provide any invalid passwords when asked to create one after reading our basic instructions.
-In order to avoid having those outliers mentioned in Section 5.4.3, we might need to implement animated tutorials to further assist users perceive the scheme's constrains.
+Our online survey indicated that the scheme is comprehensive and easy to perceive because, most of the respondents ("Survey" group), despite being iOS users employing primarily biometrics for user authentication, did not provide any invalid passwords when asked to create one after reading our basic instructions.
+In order to avoid having those outliers mentioned in Sect.
+5.4.3, we might need to implement animated tutorials to further assist users perceive the scheme's constraints.